 IUCN Status (at time of posting): Data Deficient

-Miscellaneous Notes: Apis mellifera ranks as the single most important insect of pollinator for crops globally, and is the most effective crop visitor worldwide, contributing approximately 13% of floral visits to 5% of plant species across all plant networks.
+Miscellaneous Notes: Apis mellifera ranks as the single most important insect pollinator for crops globally, and is the most effective crop visitor worldwide, contributing approximately 13% of floral visits to 5% of plant species across all plant networks.
 In the USA alone, it was estimated that honey bees contribute $11-$18 billion USD annually to agriculture via pollination.